elisabetecosta/project-youtube_clone/README.md

 # YouTube Clone

-Pure HTML AND CSS project that I built while learning/practicing concepts like flexbox, grid, position relative/absolute, fixed header and sidebar, and much more.
+Pure HTML and CSS project that I built while learning/practicing concepts like flexbox, grid, position relative/absolute, fixed header and sidebar, and much more.

 Just like the name says, this is a YouTube clone, so there is a header and sidebar similar to what you would find on YouTube and a grid of 12 video previews with thumbnails and video info.

-You can view this project [here](https://elisabetecosta.github.io/youtube-clone/)
+You can view the result [here](https://elisabetecosta.github.io/youtube-clone/)

 ## Technologies